-For many donors, project reporting systems often struggle to articulate the successes and failures of S&J programmes beyond immediate outputs.
+For many donors, project reporting systems often struggle to articulate the successes and failures of Security and Justice (S&J) programmes beyond immediate outputs.
 In part, this is because progress in security and justice reform is often lengthy, carried out in very complex contexts, and is very dependent on national political direction from outside the development field.

 Nonetheless, many donors have commissioned evaluations and reviews of individual programmes and many examples of good practice exist.
-DFID would like to work with ISSAT to start the process of synthesising these lessons, identifying good practice and helping donors to learn from each other.
+Department for International Development (DFID) would like to work with ISSAT to start the process of synthesising these lessons, identifying good practice and helping donors to learn from each other.